microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-by-salesperson.md

 # Sales by Salesperson (Power BI Report)

-The _Sales by Salesperson_ report provides an overview of sales performance broken down by saleperson.
+The _Sales by Salesperson_ report provides an overview of sales performance broken down by salesperson.
 It showcases key metrics such as total sales amount and quantity.
 This information can be further broken down by specific customers they are selling and items sold to the customers.

 This report is targeted towards leadership and management teams to help them track the sales amount generated from each salesperson and their contribution to the overall revenue.